agm1984/adammackintosh-dot-net-ssr/README.md

 > This React app features server-side rendering, react-helmet, and the result of several years of advanced meta data and SEO optimizations.
 Feel free to inspect.

 **NOTE:** Some aspects of the app are the result of hundreds of hours of UI component building and fine tuning.
-Deep directory traversing is recommended if forensic analysis is desired.
+Deep directory traversal is recommended for forensic analysis.

 ## Install ESLint
 > First, copy the contents of `.eslintrc.json` to clipboard, then: